What are product performance benchmarks?

 Product performance benchmarks (also referred to as product benchmarks) are the reference points used for comparing your product to others.
 As in other spheres of comparison, percentiles are often used to describe how well (or how poorly) your product is performing in particular KPIs relative to products of similar size and vertical.

 If you’re looking to compare your product’s performance, here are the most up-to-date product benchmarks.
-This is a form of external benchmarking — rather than internal benchmarking, which is when a company compares performance to its own past performance.
+This is a form of external benchmarking—rather than internal benchmarking, which is when a company compares performance to its own past performance.

 Why are product performance benchmarks important?

 In order for product measurement to be useful, there needs to be meaning behind the numbers.
 By comparing performance to industry standards, a company can better understand relative performance, including where they have a competitive advantage as well as any areas for improvement.
+For example, the team at Oranj used Pendo’s product benchmarks to see how they stacked up against their peers for app retention, realized that they had room to improve, and set out to increase retention rates.

 It’s also beneficial for companies to benchmark their performance against themselves, which, as mentioned above, is called internal benchmarking.
 This can be particularly useful for Net Promoter Score (NPS), since tracking NPS over time can help you understand how product updates and improvements impact customer satisfaction.